Vaughn Grissom Player Props: Braves vs. Marlins

 Marlins Pitching Rankings

-- The Marlins pitching staff is 22nd in the league with a collective 8.4 strikeouts per nine innings.
+- The Marlins pitching staff ranks 22nd in MLB with a collective 8.4 strikeouts per nine innings.

-- The Marlins allow the 10th-fewest home runs in baseball (22 total, one per game).
+- The Marlins rank 18th in baseball in home runs given up (27 total, 1.2 per game).

-- The Marlins will send Cabrera (1-1) to the mound for his fifth start of the season.
-He is 1-1 with a 4.08 ERA and 18 strikeouts through 17 2/3 innings pitched.

-- In his last appearance on Tuesday against the San Francisco Giants, the right-hander went six innings, allowing two earned runs while surrendering six hits.
+- Hoeing starts for the first time this season for the Marlins.

 © 2023 Data Skrive.
 All rights reserved.